Since BMX racing began in the US in the 1960s, it has become a popular international sport for all ages. It is now even featured in the Olympic Games.

 BMX bike racing is also a young, fast-developing sport, so it was inevitable that some international standards had to be set.

-As part of the move to establish widely recognised guidelines the Union Cycle Internationale )drew up strict standards for BMX track construction.
+As part of the move to establish widely recognised guidelines, Union Cycle Internationale )drew up strict standards for BMX track construction.

-Clark & Kent Contractors were pleased and proud to be asked to help develop the guidelines that now allow BMX track builders worldwide to construct BMX race tracks to the UCI's top quality standards.
+Clark & Kent Contractors were pleased and proud to be asked to help develop the guidelines that now allow BMX track builders worldwide to construct BMX race tracks to UCI's highest quality standards.

 The UCI technical guidelines ensure that BMX track builders have clearly defined parameters from which to work when they build a new BMX facility.

 The UCI BMX Track Certificate is a quality label for BMX tracks and means the BMX race track meets all UCI quality standards.
-Certificates are only valid for two years when an officially appointed track inspector must check the BMX race track to make sure it is still up to par.
+Certificates are only valid for two years when an officially appointed track inspector must check the BMX race track to ensure it is still up to par.
 So track quality must be permanently maintained to ensure standards do not slip in this ever-growing sport.